macOS VPN Setup: Configure a Secure VPN Connection

 Do you want to surf anonymously, or connect to your home network when on vacation?
 You can with a virtual private network (VPN).
 Setting up a VPN connection is a piece of cake on macOS devices and in this article, we'll show you how.

-Why Should you Use a VPN on Your Mac?
+Why Use a VPN on Your Mac?

-Create a VPN Connection in MacOS
+Establish a VPN Connection in macOS

 1) Click on the Apple symbol in the upper left-hand corner of your screen and select System Settings.